Welcome to CVXPY 1.6

 CVXPY is a community project, built from the contributions of many researchers and engineers.

-CVXPY is developed and maintained by Steven Diamond, Akshay Agrawal, Riley Murray, Philipp Schiele, and Bartolomeo Stellato with many others contributing significantly.
-A non-exhaustive list of people who have shaped CVXPY over the years includes Stephen Boyd, Eric Chu, Robin Verschueren, Jaehyun Park, Enzo Busseti, AJ Friend, Judson Wilson, Chris Dembia, and Parth Nobel.
+CVXPY is developed and maintained by Steven Diamond, Akshay Agrawal, Riley Murray, Philipp Schiele, Bartolomeo Stellato, and Parth Nobel with many others contributing significantly.
+A non-exhaustive list of people who have shaped CVXPY over the years includes Stephen Boyd, Eric Chu, Robin Verschueren, Jaehyun Park, Enzo Busseti, AJ Friend, Judson Wilson, Chris Dembia, and William Zhang.

 We appreciate all contributions.
 To get involved, see our contributing guide and join us on Discord.